-Current and aspiring teachers need to have education to be prepared for teaching students every day.
-And an important part of teacher education is understanding different ways of learning.
+Current and aspiring teachers need to be educated to be prepared for teaching students every day, and an important part of teacher education is understanding different ways of learning.
 There are many solidified learning theories that teachers can learn from as they prepare to help students in the classroom.
-Teachers who understand learning theories can use different techniques in their classroom to cater to different kinds of learning.
-This can help all kinds of students find success in learning.
+Teachers who understand learning theories can use different techniques in their classrooms to cater to different kinds of learning.
+This can help all students find success in learning.

-There are five educational learning theories that educators can utilize to help them enhance their classroom and make it a better learning environment for all students.
+There are five main educational learning theories that educators can utilize to help them enhance their classrooms and make them better learning environments for all students.

 Teachers in a classroom can utilize positive reinforcement to help students better learn a concept.
 Students who receive positive reinforcement are more likely to retain information moving forward, a direct result of the behaviorism theory.

-The constructivism learning theory is based on the idea that students actually create their own learning based on their previous experience.
-Students take what they are being taught and add it to their previous knowledge and experiences, creating a unique reality that is just for them.
-This learning theory focuses on learning as an active process, personal and unique for each student.
+Constructivism learning theory is based on the idea that students actually create their own learning based on their previous experiences.
+Students take what they’re being taught and add it to their previous knowledge and experiences, creating a reality that’s unique to them.
+This learning theory focuses on learning as an active process, which is personal and individual for each student.

 Teachers can utilize constructivism to help understand that each student will bring their own past to the classroom every day.
 Teachers in constructivist classrooms act as more of a guide to helping students create their own learning and understanding.
 They help them create their own process and reality based on their own past.
 This is crucial to helping many kinds of students take their own experiences and include them in their learning.

 Humanism is very closely related to constructivism.
 Humanism directly focuses on the idea of self-actualization.
 Everyone functions under a hierarchy of needs.
-Self-actualization is at the top of the hierarchy of needs—it is the brief moments where you feel all of your needs are met and that you’re the best possible version of yourself.
-Everyone is striving for this, and your learning environment can either move toward meeting your needs or away from meeting your needs.
+Self-actualization is at the top of the hierarchy of needs—it’s the brief moments where a person feels all of their needs are met and that they’re the best possible version of themselves.
+Everyone is striving for this, and learning environments can either move toward meeting needs or away from meeting needs.

 Teachers can create classroom environments that help students get closer to their self-actualization.
 Educators can help fulfill students’ emotional and physical needs, giving them a safe and comfortable place to learn, plenty of food, and the support they need to succeed.
 This kind of environment is the most conducive to helping students learn.

 Connectivism is one of the newest educational learning theories.
 It focuses on the idea that people learn and grow when they form connections.
-This can be connections with each other, or connections with their roles and obligations in their life.
+This can be connections with each other or connections with their roles and obligations in their lives.
 Hobbies, goals, and people can all be connections that influence learning.